 While driving down to Derbycon with a friend we talked about how many of the IPS/IDS signatures that were released for Shellshock were easily bypassed.
 Several key observations resulted from that conversation:

 - Many IPS/IDS signatures are ineffective

 - Many security devices that we all use are running on Linux; therefore they are vulnerable

 - Many of the patches released were ineffective – they did not truly patch the vulnerability

 Defense in depth is a strategy for using several safeguards to collaboratively protect information assets.
 Each of these safeguards should protect systems from different vectors, using different principles of defense, and different technical frameworks.
 That way, if one system fails to stop an attack, others would catch it.

 Let’s say your patching policies are ineffective or slow.
 Let’s say you have even yum’ed an equally vulnerable Bash script last week.
-If you had restrictive rules on your *nix boxes, restrictive configurations on your Apache daemon, a web app firewall, a strong SIEM that sends your security team a “say what?” when it detects strange activity on your Apache server, and an advanced malware appliance watching for suspicious inbound and outbound traffic, then you still have a strong chance that you’ll stop malicious use of Bash on your servers.
+If you had restrictive rules on your *nix boxes, restrictive configurations on your Apache daemon, a web app firewall, a strong Security Information and Event Management (SIEM) that sends your security team a “say what?” when it detects strange activity on your Apache server, and an advanced malware appliance watching for suspicious inbound and outbound traffic, then you still have a strong chance that you’ll stop malicious use of Bash on your servers.